<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 (2) Slow dynamic: Controlled movements that may provoke discomfort; examples include cadence bodyweight squat, push up, shoulder taps

-(3) High velocity/impact: When the athlete is prepared in process, through force absorption, production or blended; examples include: varying height drop landings, squat and countermovement jumps, plyo push ups, lateral bounds, kneeling fall catches (upper body).
+(3) High velocity/impact: When the athlete is prepared in process, through force absorption, production, or blended; examples include: varying height drop landings, squat and countermovement jumps, plyo push-ups, lateral bounds, kneeling fall catches (upper body).

-Assessing function and pain provocation at each condition helps us to identify athlete confidence and readiness for each respective level of return to perform conditions.
+Assessing function and pain provocation at each condition helps us to identify athlete confidence and readiness for each respective level of return-to-perform conditions.
 If an athlete cannot complete level 2 tasks, we continue at level 1 until we re-test pain-free performance at level 2, and so on and so forth.

 Unilateral lower-body assessments are a priority in the event of lower limb injury RTP to identify motor skill discrepancies between limbs and specifically braking phase asymmetries between.

-We are currently experimenting with a case study of load-velocity profiling of the countermovement jump at 3 separate load conditions to assess discrepancies in force-time signature, as well as relative net braking impulse and its constituents (i.e avg. force, RFD and peak force) in baseline assessments as a means to identify risk and manage eccentric strength ability and capacity through individualized program design to protect from potential risk of injury.
+We are currently experimenting with a case study of load-velocity profiling of the countermovement jump at 3 separate load conditions to assess discrepancies in force-time signature, as well as relative net braking impulse and its constituents (i.e avg. force, RFD, and peak force) in baseline assessments as a means to identify risk and manage eccentric strength ability and capacity through individualized program design to protect from the potential risk of injury.

 Question 7: Selling Force Plates As Service